 The Nova is everything that you could ask for in a sonic brush: it’s 100% waterproof (so you can use it in the shower too!), has wireless charging, comes with patented antimicrobial technology and above all, it makes your face squeaky clean.

-And if that’s not enough, the Nova brush is also the number one best seller at Target, has a 4.8 rating and comes in 3 stunning colors.
+And if that’s not enough, the Nova brush is also the number one best seller at Walmart, has a 4.8 rating and comes in 3 stunning colors.

 What’s cool about this device is that it has a built in timer that guides your facial cleansing routine (kind of like an electric brush would).
 You’ll know exactly when to switch areas to get the maximum benefit for your skin.